timonenv/DeepIFC/README.md

 ```
 python celltyping_originalexperiment.py --dataset WBC --normalize_background 1 --numFilters 8 --loss binary_crossentropy --folder TESTING --hdf_file_path /path/to/file --means_available 1
 ```
-where the parameters are:
+where the parameters in order are:
 ```
+name of dataset
+normalizing fluorescent image background (0=no, 1=yes)
+filter amount
+loss
+save folder
-name of dataset, normalizing fluorescent image background (0=no, 1=yes), filter amount, loss, save folder, path to HDF file, and availability of means for images (0=no, 1=yes).
+path to HDF file
+availability of means for images (0=no, 1=yes)
 ```
 The means for all images in the test set must be calculated before cells can be typed for analysis.
 This is done by running the same command as for celltyping_originalexperiment.py, but changing the option for the means_available parameter to 0.